Flight-Free-UK/flight_free_uk_website/source/posts/flight-free-in-2022-maxwell.html.markdown

 ---
 <!--StartFragment-->

-### **In 2016 I set up the Sheffield Environmental Movement (SEM) to help reconnect people from minority communities with the natural environment.**
+### **In 2016 I set up the [Sheffield Environmental Movement](http://www.semcharity.org.uk/) (SEM) to help reconnect people from minority communities with the natural environment.**

 I had previously co-founded the 100 Black Men Walk for Health Group in 2004.
-The name is taken from the Million Man March civil rights protest in America where people walked to demand economic and social justice.In our case, it is about middle-aged Black men having the freedom to roam in outdoor spaces.
+The name is taken from the Million Man March civil rights protest in America where people walked to demand economic and social justice.
+In our case, it is about middle-aged Black men having the freedom to roam in outdoor spaces.

 #### We walk for health and wellbeing as well as for leisure and recreation.